lorenapuhl/Backengineering-neural-networks/docs/experiment-a.md

 ## Overview

-- Train an RNN on inputs of different durations to perform integration and memory tasks.
-- Evaluate the network's precision in solving the task
+This project trains RNNs (Model A) to perform integration and memory tasks by training both input weights (**I**) and output weights (**W**).
+The implementation trains 20 independent models to enable statistical analysis of the learned dynamical solutions.

+The analysis investigates how trained networks solve integration and memory problems by examining:
-- Test whether task performance is linked to:
+- **Network precision** in task performance
+- **Dynamical axes** (Principal Components) used by the network
-  - **Participation ratios**: alignment of input (`I`) and output (`W`) weights with the principal axes.
+- **Participation ratios** measuring alignment between weights and identified axes
-  - **Weight correlations**: fine-tuning between input and output weights.
+- **Weight correlations** between input and output weights

 ## Requirements